Skip to Main Content

 What to do if you’re having trouble making payments

-It’s always best to address problems early, so call the credit card issuer as soon as you think you may fall behind.
+If you’re struggling to keep up with paying your secured credit card bill, it’s always best to address problems early.
+Call the credit card issuer as soon as you think you may fall behind.
 You may be able to enter a hardship program where you pay less than the minimum payments for a few months without negative consequences.
 Even if the account is already past due, reach out.
 Explain what happened, and ask if they can help you get back on track.
+Come prepared to share how much you can afford to pay towards the card and when you might be able to resume regular payments.

-Here are two other options you can take before missing payments on your secured credit card.
+Here are four other options you can take before missing payments on your secured credit card.

 Balance transfer